dthomas601/fuzzing_tutorial/2_Harness_Building/Exercise/README.md

 <details>
 <summary>Solution Task 4</summary>

-Here are two functions used to ensure that both we have valid whole numbers and valid floats.
+Here are two functions used to ensure that we have valid int, float, and double values.

 ```
 bool isDouble( string myString ) {